-Stacy Mattingly is coauthor with Ashley Smith of the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story released last fall as a feature film, CAPTIVE (Paramount Pictures).
+Stacy Mattingly is coauthor with Ashley Smith of the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story released a feature film, CAPTIVE.
 Stacy holds an MFA from Boston University, where she was a Marcia Trimble Fellow, a Leslie Epstein Global Fellow, and recipient of the Florence Engel Randall Graduate Fiction Award.
 She is the founder of the Sarajevo Writers’ Workshop, a group of poets and prose writers in Bosnia and Herzegovina.
-Her work has appeared in Oxford American, Asymptote Journal (blog), the Atlanta Journal-Constitution, and elsewhere.
-She has taught at Boston University, GrubStreet, and for the University of Iowa’s International Writing Program.
-Currently, Stacy is writer-in-residence at the Goat Farm Arts Center in Atlanta, Georgia, and has recently completed a first novel, set in the present-day Balkans.
+Her work has appeared in Oxford American, EuropeNow Journal, Asymptote Journal (blog), the Atlanta Journal-Constitution, and elsewhere.
+She has taught at Boston University, GrubStreet, and the University of Iowa’s International Writing Program.
+Stacy has recently completed a first novel, set in the present-day Balkans.